Waxham: Lordship of Waxham

-The Lordship of Waxham has a rich documented history that covers many centuries.
-Most feudal titles were created after the Norman invasion of England in 1066, but lordships pre-date this.
-It was held by St Benet's Abbey and Alan the Earl of Richmond a Breton noble who fought for Stephen of England.
-The present-day holder of the Lordship of Waxham is Stephen David Young, a businessman originally from Buckinghamshire.
+The last of the Brograves was Sir George.
+He succeeded to his father’s estate in 1797 and trained as a lawyer.
+He was involved in a famous divorce case after it was found that his wife, Emma, who had never wanted to marry George in the first place, was found to have had a criminal conversation with Captain Masham Elwin in 1807.
+After the divorce, Brograve tore up his will but never wrote another one and so died intestate.
+Eventually a cousin was traced, Henry John Conyers, and consequently he became Lord of Waxham in 1828.
+The Lordship of Waxham was later purchased by a local solicitor, Louis Tillett who died in 1943, it passed to Joseph Laird who in turn sold it to Isolde Guenther in 1978.
+Stephen Young a Bournemouth based businessman acquired The Lordship of Waxham from the Manorial Society in 2011 and it was sold at auction to the present-day holder, Rod Margetts in 2023.

 This is a Feudal Lordship, or honour or dignity, rather than a peerage.
 The Lord of the Manor can still call a Court Leet, these generally had a jury formed from the freehold tenants or freeman of the Manor.
 The jury's role was similar to that of the doomsmen of the Anglo-Saxon period and included electing the officers (other than the steward who was appointed by the Lord), to bring matters to the attention of the court and deciding on them.
 The officers of the Court Leet could include some or all of the following: the Steward, the chief official of the Lord of the Manor, and judge; and the Manor Bailiff, who summoned the jury and, if necessary performed arrests, as well as generally supervising Court matters.